Acute and internal medicine is a hospital service for patients who are acutely unwell with a new or long-term (chronic) medical condition.

 We assess and manage patients who are acutely unwell with conditions such as:

-Acute medicine doctors will start the medical treatment for your condition and then discuss your case with the relevant specialty doctors to achieve the best outcome for you.
+Acute medicine doctors will start the medical treatment for your condition and will then discuss your case with the relevant specialty doctors to achieve the best outcome for you.
 The doctors will work closely with a team of nursing staff who specialise in providing care to acutely unwell patients.
-We also have a dedicated team of physiotherapists, medical social workers, occupational therapists and others who are available to provide you with rapid access to assessment and treatment planning.
+We also work with a dedicated team of physiotherapists, medical social workers, occupational therapists and other healthcare professionals.
+This team can provide you with fast assessment and treatment planning.

-Many patients will go directly home from the AMAU.
-Other patients may require further inpatient care from our inpatient specialty services.
-If this is the case, they may be admitted on to our acute medicine short stay unit (the AMSSU, also called St Raphael’s ward) or to another specialty ward.
+Many of our patients will go directly home from the AMAU.
+Other patients may require further care from our inpatient specialty services.
+If this is the case for you, you may be admitted on to our acute medicine short stay unit (AMSSU, also called St Raphael’s ward) or to another specialty ward to be looked after.

-After you are discharged, you may receive follow-up care, either in medical specialty clinics or in our acute medicine rapid review clinic, which is held in the AMAU/St Mel’s ward.
+After you are discharged from hospital, you may receive follow-up care.
+This care takes place in our medical specialty clinics or in our acute medicine rapid review clinic, which is held in the AMAU/St Mel’s ward.